kodtodya/camel-spring-boot-examples/rest-component-json-input-example/README.md

 # Spring-Boot Camel QuickStart

-This example demonstrates how you can use Apache Camel, Spring Boot along with embedded H2 database.
+This example demonstrates how you can use Apache Camel, Spring Boot along with rest post service with json input.

-The quickstart uses Spring Boot to configure a little application that includes a Camel route that triggers a message every second 25 times, and routes the message to a H2 database.

 ### Building